M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 ' // Call "DllGetClassObject" function using a pointer.
 Public Function DllGetClassObject( _
                  ByVal funcAddr As Long, _
-                 ByRef Clsid As guid, _
+                 ByRef Clsid As GUID, _
-                 ByRef IID As guid, _
+                 ByRef IID As GUID, _
                  ByRef out As IUnknown) As Long

     Dim params(2)   As Variant